 “In the next year, I am going to start a farm consulting business using this model as a key tool.
 I will consult with both farmers and researchers to provide economic analysis of farm businesses and farm projects.
 Overall, the impact I want to have is to ensure long-term food security by improving broad acre farm management.”

 Michael Young is one of our 2021 BBM Australian Industry Scholars.
 In 2019 he was awarded a BBM Global Industry Scholarship in Agriculture, but when COVID shut down all international travel, we took the opportunity to offer him a chance to pursue professional and personal development here in Australia.

-With the rise in technology and the corresponding increase in available agricultural data I see a great potential to improve farm productivity and sustainability through strategic whole farm planning.
+“With the rise in technology and the corresponding increase in available agricultural data, I see great potential to improve farm productivity and sustainability through strategic whole farm planning.”

-My long-term career goal is to become an independent farming consultant providing bio-economic business analysis support to large family and corporate farms in Australia and rural R&D corporations like GRDC, MLA and AWI.
-My aim would be to run my own consulting business using whole farm models to assist me.
-This would make my business unique as the concept of using whole farm linear programming models to provide advice to farmers is not widely used in Western Australia.
+“My long-term career goal is to become an independent farming consultant providing bio-economic business analysis support to large family and corporate farms in Australis using whole-farm models to assist me.
+This would make my business unique as the concept of using whole-farm linear programming models to provide advice to farmers is not widely used in Western Australia.”